June 13, 2019

-Joseph McNamara, MD: Safe Passage for Outstanding Pediatric Clinical Care
+West Haven Medical Group: Safe Passage Award for Outstanding Clinical Care

-Virtual Inpatient Hospice Program Yale New Haven Hospital: Safe Passage for Outstanding Clinical Care
+Aspire Healthcare Agency: Safe Passage Award for Outstanding Clinical Care

-Gerard Kerins, MD, FACP: Excellence in Achievement for Public Service in End-of-Life Care
+Cathy Ludlum, BA: Excellence in Achievement for Public Service In End-of-Life Care

-This year, CTEOL is in the planning stages of several education offerings.
-We look forward to sharing these with you in the near future.
-Meantime, please renew your membership today, at: https://www.ctendoflifecare.org/join-us.html and consider participating on one of our committees: the Education Committee, Annual Meeting Committee, or Strategic Planning Committee.
+In the meantime, please renew your membership today, at: https://www.ctendoflifecare.org/join-us.html and consider participating on one of our committees: the Education Committee, Annual Meeting Committee, or Strategic Planning Committee.
 CTEOL also invites you to circulate this letter to your colleagues, who may be interested in becoming a new member of our critically important organization.
-Please continue to check our website throughout the year at: https://www.ctendoflifecare.org/ for updates regarding CTEOL’s important initiatives and programs for the coming year.
+Please continue to check our website throughout the year at: https://www.ctendoflifecare.org for updates regarding CTEOL’s important initiatives and programs for the coming year.

 Lastly, we invite you to tell us more about the work you are doing, so that we may spotlight your background via THE CTEOL NEWLSETTER.
-A few suggestions for topics might include activities that you are interested in pursuing, publications, and organizational initiatives.
-Please utilize the email above if you would like to be featured!
+Please see our spring newsletter for a visual display of our work efforts, and to meet our featured CTEOL member, under the spot light: Bernadette DiGiulian, MDIV.
+See: https://spark.adobe.com/page/RgyCBNW2g1UUP/

 Eileen O’Shea, DNP, APRN, PCNS-BS, CHPPN